-Hot on the heels of GoPro’s latest flagship conventional action camera, the Hero 8 Black, comes the dual-lens, 360-degree Max.
-Will combining jaw-dropping 360-degree images and footage with proven technologies such as HyperSmooth stabilisation and handheld TimeWarp sequences from the Hero range prove to be a winning recipe
+Joining GoPro’s HERO action camera range comes the dual-lens, 360-degree GoPro Max.
+Will combining jaw-dropping 360-degree shots with proven technologies such as HyperSmooth stabilization and handheld TimeWarp sequences from the HERO range prove to be a winning recipe?

 GoPro Max review: design and setup